-We will be utilizing this Canvas learning management system to access learning materials, post lectures, make announcements, post discussion items, communicate, and deliver take home exams, assignments and the project presentation.
+We will be utilizing Canvas to access learning materials, post lectures, make announcements, post discussion items, communicate, and deliver take home exams, assignments and the project presentation.
 Be sure to check this site frequently as there will be announcements and instructions.